LetterToSab/CITYCOT-INNOVATION-HUB/README.md

 Project 2: It is a student enrollment form containing input fields to enter data and a table to display the submitted information.
 Click [here](https://github.com/LetterToSab/CITYCOT-INNOVATION-HUB/tree/main/Html%20%20And%20Css%20Projects/project2)

 Project 3: It is a simple portfolio project coded with HTML only (+ a bonus project where i added CSS to the portfolio).
 Click [here](https://github.com/LetterToSab/CITYCOT-INNOVATION-HUB/tree/main/Html%20%20And%20Css%20Projects/project3)

+Project 4: It is a webpage featuring icons and a navbar linking to About, Projects , Testimonials, contact and dedicated section for each navbar link.
+Click